Exercice 5 - Introduction to Cosmological N-body Simulations

 Then, to submit the job, simply type

-This will run the simulation on the queue named p4 using 8 cpus.
+This will run the simulation on the queue named p4 using 8 cpus for a maximum time of 10 hours.

 To check that your simulation is running, type

 and you should see your job listed.
 Using 8 cpus, the simulation should take less than one hour.
-Output files will be generated in the snap directory.
-The file slurm-xxxxxx.out contains the standard I/O outputs.
+The file gadget2_out.txt contains the standard I/O outputs.
 You can tail it to follow the progress of the simulation:

 5.3 - Analyse the results